nomeata/haskell-via-sokoban/03-polymorphism.md

 is going to be part of our state.

 Our code should work with any number of boxes (as various levels have various number of boxes).
-What type is suitable to store any number of coordinates?
+Which type is suitable to store any number of coordinates?
 Or -- as you would expect after we talked about polymorphism -- any number of values of some arbitrary type?

-### Lists
+## Lists

 Of course, the standard library comes with a suitable data type, but let us, for the sake of learning, define it ourselves.
 Just like we used recursion in